The Corsican coastline

 "So you don’t condemn the violence?"
 I ventured.

 The vast majority of Corsicans agree with Vincente.
-They don’t want their rugged island to be spoilt by super hotels or holiday homes that only affluent foreigners can afford.
+They don’t want their rugged island to be damaged by super hotels or vacation homes that only affluent foreigners can afford.
 They don’t want developers to buy up land and knock down trees.
 They want their island to stay as it is, as they’ve always known it.

 "You can wander around without bumping into anyone," Vincente explained.
 "You can climb the mountains, you can have a swim.
 It’s real freedom here.
 We want it to stay as natural as possible, and we want to access the nature without paying for it."